Hate-Monger: Adolf Hitler clone

-It was discovered later that Arnim Zola had perfected a means of transferring the mind to the body of a clone, thereby allowing Hitler to live on in the event of the death of his body.
-The Hate-Monger suffered a succession of defeats by Nick Fury, who wrecked the Hate-Monger's attempt to blackmail the nations of Earth with the "Hate-Ray" from an orbiting space station.
-The Hate-Monger was killed again.
-The Hate-Monger returned and planned to use a spacecraft to recapture his space station from S.H.I.E.L.D.
-He fought the Man-Wolf, but his base was invaded by S.H.I.E.L.D. and he was killed again.

-His consciousness then resided within a cloned brain mounted on an android.
-Zola and the Red Skull unsuccessfully attempted to transplant the brain into the body of his old enemy, Captain America.
-He later battled Captain America again.
-The Hate-Monger eventually allied himself with his old pupil the Red Skull, and the two villains began plotting against each other when they gained possession of the Cosmic Cube, which could only be wielded by one person.
-The Hate-Monger decided to use his mind-transference powers to gain control of the Cube itself, rather than another clone.
-It was only after he had transferred his mind into the Cube that he realized that the Cube was not complete and nothing more than an empty shell.
-With the Hate-Monger's mind trapped within the featureless void of the incomplete Cube's matrix, he eventually went mad until fading into nothingness.
+Hate-Monger allies with the Red Skull, but they begin plotting against each other after obtaining the Cosmic Cube, which can only be wielded by one person.
+Hate-Monger decides to use his mind-transference powers to gain control of the Cube itself, only to realize that the Cube was an incomplete empty shell.
+Trapped within the Cube, Hate-Monger goes mad and eventually fades into nothingness.

-Years later, the Red Skull revived the Hate-Monger as a being of pure energy, able to project the H-Ray at will.
-Using his new abilities, the Hate-Monger caused strikes and revolts in New York City under the guise of union representative Adam Hauser.
-The Hate-Monger then stole a mind-amplification device from S.H.I.E.L.D., which allowed him to incite violence and destruction all over the United States.
-The Hate-Monger then captured his old foes Captain America, Nick Fury, and Namor, and boasted that they were powerless to stop him.
-While Fury and Namor succumbed to the H-Ray, Captain America refused to surrender to his hatred.
-This failure infuriated the Hate-Monger to such a degree that the mind-amplifier exploded, apparently destroying him for once and for all.
+Years later, the Red Skull revives Hate-Monger as a being of pure energy, able to project the H-Ray at will.
+Using his new abilities, Hate-Monger causes strikes and revolts in New York City under the guise of union representative Adam Hauser.
+Hate-Monger then steals a mind-amplification device from S.H.I.E.L.D., which allows him to incite violence and destruction all over the United States.
+Hate-Monger captures Captain America, Nick Fury, and Namor, and subjects Fury and Namor to the H-Ray.
+However, Captain America refuses to surrender.
+This failure infuriates Hate-Monger to such a degree that the mind-amplifier explodes, apparently destroying him.

 National Force Hate-Monger

 A new Hate-Monger appeared wearing a version of Captain America's uniform, and is seen murdering illegal immigrants, saying "America belongs to Americans".
-This Hate-Monger and his organization, a new iteration of the National Force, were all wiped out by the Punisher, who wore his own version of the Captain America uniform for the occasion.
+This Hate-Monger and his organization, a new iteration of the National Force, are taken down by the Punisher, who wore his own version of the Captain America uniform for the occasion.